 As a member of these and other groups, J.D. has performed at the Great American Brass Band Festival, the Caramel Celebration of Bands, the Kentucky Music Educators Association Conference, the International Tuba/Euphonium Association Conference, and the American Trombone Workshop, as well as the University of The Cumberlands, Morehead State University, Kentucky Wesleyan College, the University of Kentucky, the Art College of Inner Mongolia, the Tianjin Concert Hall, Tianjin Normal University, Tianjin Conservatory of Music, and the Affiliated High School of Peking University, as well as a tour of Spain with stops in Valencia, Buñol, and Dénia.

-As an educator, J.D. has taught tuba, euphonium, tenor and bass Trombone at Berry College, Dalton State College, Georgia Highlands College, Morehead State University, and the University of Kentucky.
+As an educator, J.D. has taught tuba, euphonium, tenor and bass Trombone at Kennesaw State University, Berry College, Dalton State College, Georgia Highlands College, Morehead State University, and the University of Kentucky.